-Prerequisite: Quality and Safety in Nursing Practice
+Prerequisite: NUR 3508 Quality and Safety in Nursing Practice

-NUR 4392 - Professional Nursing Integration 100 Hours, 4 Credits NUR 4392 Lecture (10 Hours, 1 Credit)
+NUR 4392 Professional Nursing Integration 100 Hours, 4 Credits

-NUR 4392 Lecture (10 nours, 1 Creatic) NUR 4392LL Clinical (90 Hours, 3 Creatis) This course is designed to promote student responsibility and accountability by having them comprehensively apply the knowledge and skills they have gained in their program.
-This theory and clinical course (supervised practicum) focuses on critical examination, synthesis, and evaluation of professional nursing care with individual clients and families representing diverse populations and settings.
+NUR 4392 Lecture (10 Hours, 1 Credit) NUR 4392LL Clinical (90 Hours, 3 Credits)

+This course is designed to promote student responsibility and accountability by having them comprehensively apply the knowledge and skills they have gained in the program.
+This course focuses on critical examination, synthesis, and evaluation of professional nursing care with individual clients and families representing diverse populations and settings.
 Emphasis is on mastering theoretical concepts, applying research findings, strengthening skill competency, and developing clinical leadership capabilities.
-Also included is discussion of contemporary issues and trends in nursing, and how they are influencing the demand for and delivery of current and future healthcare.
+Also included is discussion of contemporary issues and trends in nursing, and how they are influencing the demand for and delivery of current and future health care.